Post-Operative Patient Information: Elbow Surgery

 - Fluid tends to accumulate in the hands, forearm and elbow in an operated limb.
 This is a normal response of your body to surgery.
 Do not be alarmed if your fingers and hand swell.
 They may also turn purple if fluid and blood accumulate in your soft tissue.
 To control some of the fluid accumulation, try and elevate your elbow while you are resting, aiming for your elbow/wrist/hand to be higher than your heart.
 Less swelling is often associated with less ‘throbbing’ pain and can be an effective way of controlling some of your pain.

 You may experience side effects from the anaesthetic or pain medications.
 The most common are nausea and constipation.
-Over-the-counter medications can minimize these side-effects and are available at your local pharmacy.
+Over-the-counter medications can minimise these side-effects and are available at your local pharmacy.
 Ask your pharmacist for help, if you have questions.

 Patient resources for elbow conditions